Detailed information about the 100 most recent patent applications.

 ⚠ Filing a Notice of Appeal shows limited benefit.
 Consider other strategies like interviews or amendments before appealing.

-Conducting an examiner interview provides a +34.1% benefit to allowance rate for applications examined by ELSHAER, ALAAELDIN M. This interview benefit is in the 85% percentile among all examiners.
-Recommendation: Interviews are highly effective with this examiner and should be strongly considered as a prosecution strategy.
-Per MPEP § 713.10, interviews are available at any time before the Notice of Allowance is mailed or jurisdiction transfers to the PTAB.
+Conducting an examiner interview provides a +9.1% benefit to allowance rate for applications examined by ELSHAER, ALAAELDIN M. This interview benefit is in the 40% percentile among all examiners.
+Recommendation: Interviews provide a below-average benefit with this examiner.

 Based on the statistical analysis of this examiner's prosecution patterns, here are tailored strategic recommendations: